-• If your trailer has an overrun brake, brake gently at first and then rapidly.
-This will prevent the jerking that can be caused by the locking of trailer wheels.
+Always brake in due course.
+If the trailer has an overrun brake, apply the brakes gently at first and then, firmly.
+This will prevent the jerking that can be caused by locking of trailer wheels.
+Select a low gear in due course before going down a steep downhill.
+This enables you to use the engine braking to slow down the vehicle.